 The problem

-Arthritis and other musculoskeletal (MSK) conditions are a leading cause of disability and have a significant impact on the quality of people’s lives.
-Unfortunately, the amount and quality of information collected from patients living with musculoskeletal disease is limited.
-This makes it hard for doctors and researchers to make the same progress in understanding disease and selecting the best treatment for musculoskeletal conditions, compared to some other health conditions.
-This is sometimes because information is just never recorded within the NHS (such as people’s experiences of living with disease), or because information is not recorded in a way that be accessed or analysed by researchers.
+Arthritis and other muscle and joint conditions are a leading cause of disability and have a major impact on the quality of people’s lives.
+Unfortunately, the amount and quality of information collected from patients living with muscle and joint conditions is sometimes limited.
+This makes it hard for doctors and researchers to improve understanding and treatments for muscle and joint conditions, compared to some other health conditions.
+This can be because information is just never recorded within the NHS (such as people’s experiences of living with disease), or because information is not recorded in a way that be accessed or analysed by researchers.

 How we are trying to address this problem